 This exhibit is a great stop for the tween and teenage history lovers in your family (and adults, too!).
 My 9-year old learned more about ancient Roman culture and their rituals, saw works of art, and compared their drinking vessels to the ones we use today.
 We spoke about modern technology and how these developments are intended to help us understand and prepare for natural disasters.

 Free Days at Museum of Science and Industry Chicago

 MSI offers free days throughout the year for Illinois residents with ID.
 Dates subject to change, so please check their website before heading to the city.
-The following dates have been announced for the beginning of 2022:
+The following dates have been announced for the remainder of 2023: